Blue Shop Gallery at Woolwich Contemporary Print Fair 2025 | Stand 8

 Sammi Lynch

-Born in 1995 in North West England, Sammi Lynch now lives and works in London.
+Sammi Lynch (b.1995) in North West England, Sammi Lynch now lives and works in London.
 She studied at Manchester School of Art and Kingston School of Art, and is a graduate of 'The Drawing Year', a postgraduate scholarship program at the Royal Drawing School, London.
 Her inaugural solo show was at Blue Shop Gallery and her first European solo show took place at Solito Gallery, Naples.
 Lynch's work has since been selected for a number of notable group exhibitions, including 'As She Is', curated by Rejina Pyo at Soho Revue.
 April 2025 marked her US debut with a two-person show at Scroll Gallery in New York and she will present new work in a forthcoming exhibition in Canada in Autumn 2025.
 Previous UK exhibitions include Annely Juda Fine Art, Lychee One, Woolwich Contemporary Print Fair and London Original Print Fair.
 A recent collaboration with Burberry - designing a series of limited edition silk scarves - was shortlisted for the V&A Illustration Award.
+Sammi Lynch is represented by Annely Juda her first solo show was with Blue Shop Gallery in 2023.

 Lynch's practice is grounded in a deep, intuitive relationship with the natural world.
 Working directly in the landscape with pastel on paper, she captures fleeting impressions of place with immediacy and clarity.
 These spontaneous drawings form the foundation of her studio work, where they are translated into richly textured oil paintings and prints.
 Through this process of transformation - from observation to memory, from paper to canvas - Lynch creates more-than-geographical landscapes that are as emotionally resonant as they are visually compelling.